Buller McLeod Lawyers can help you with the various types of Power of Attorney used in Victoria:

 Yes, these types of documents need to be witnessed by a person with statutory authority such as a Solicitor.

 Can I change my mind?

 Yes, as long as you still have the decision making capacity to do so you can revoke or change these documents.
 This has to be done in a legally binding way, however, so please seek legal advice.

 How much does it cost?

-Contact us to find out more or to arrange an appointment with one of our Glenroy Power of Attorney Lawyers.
+Contact us to find out more or to arrange an appointment with one of our Victorian Power of Attorney Lawyers.